 Muscle relaxants (usually in low doses) occasionally relieve pain caused by muscles straining to support joints affected by osteoarthritis.
 In older people, however, they tend to cause more side effects than relief.

 If a joint suddenly becomes inflamed, swollen, and painful, most of the fluid inside the joint may need to be removed and a special form of cortisone may be injected directly into the joint.
-This treatment may provide temporary pain relief and increased joint flexibility in some people, and a joint treated with cortisone should not be used too often or damage may result.
-A series of 3 to 5 weekly injections of hyaluronate (similar to a component of normal joint fluid) into the joint may provide significant pain relief in some people for prolonged periods of time (up to a year).
+This treatment may provide temporary pain relief and increased joint flexibility in some people, and a joint treated with cortisone should not be injected too often or damage may result.

 Several nutritional supplements (such as glucosamine sulfate and chondroitin sulfate) are being tested for potential benefit in treating osteoarthritis.
-So far, results are contradictory, and the potential benefit of glucosamine sulfate and chondroitin sulfate is unclear.
-There is less evidence that other nutritional supplements work.
+So far, results are mixed, and the potential benefit of glucosamine sulfate and chondroitin sulfate is unclear.
+There is no good evidence that any other nutritional supplements work.

 Surgical treatment may help when all other treatments fail to relieve pain or improve function.
-Some joints, most commonly the hip (see Fractures: Hip Fractures) and knee (see Replacing a Knee), can be replaced with an artificial joint.
+Some joints, most commonly the hip (see see Repairing a Fractured Hip) and knee (see see Replacing a Knee), can be replaced with an artificial joint.
 Replacement is usually very successful, almost always improving motion and function and dramatically decreasing pain.
 Therefore, joint replacement should be considered when pain is unmanageable and function becomes limited.
 Because the artificial joint does not last forever, the procedure is often delayed as long as possible in young people so the need for repeated replacements can be minimized.
 If all other treatments are ineffective, surgical procedures can be done to help relieve symptoms of back or neck osteoarthritis, particularly nerve compression.

 A variety of methods that restore cells inside cartilage have been used in younger people with osteoarthritis (often caused by an injury) to help heal small defects in cartilage.
 However, such methods have not yet proved valuable when cartilage defects are extensive, as commonly occurs in older people.